benjiJonsson/CS5099-Masters-Dissertation/README.md

 ## Summary

 This is the repository for my masters dissertation paper in CS5099 'Dissertation in Computer Science.
 The goal of the paper is to create a general method for grading Sudoku puzzles.
-Please see Appendix of paper (attatched as PDF in repository).
 Grade: (18/20) Distinction.
+Please see Appendix of paper (attatched as PDF in repository) for detailed instructions on running the generating and grading algorithms.

 ## Abstract